n8fr8/Unveillance/README.md

 - A gpg password file is required to use your secret key.
 You may place this wherever you want.
 - Your public key (which is shared to any user) can be placed wherever you want.

+For all these files:

+	chmod 0400 [file]

+to protect them.

 Forms:

 We support OpenJDK/JavaRosa forms.
 For more information on how to generate them, please visit http://www.kobotoolbox.org/